temportalflux/integro-tabletop/Backlog.md

 # Backlog
 -----

+## IndexedDB
+- need to store modules locally (so they dont have to be fetched every time the app is opened)
+- localstorage is not big enough
+- use indexeddb via https://github.com/devashishdxt/rexie or https://github.com/devashishdxt/idb

 ## Feature UI
 - collapse features with "category" property into one section, where the name of a feature which is also a category for other features (e.g. `Ki`) is the root element.